 Instructions

-- When the pasta is tender, and the milk is mostly absorbed, remove from heat and add 1 cup of shredded mild cheddar cheese.
+- When the pasta is tender, and the milk is mostly absorbed, remove from heat and add 1 cup of shredded cheddar cheese.

-- Stir to combine and serve hot.
+- Stir to combine, cover for 3-5 minutes, and serve hot.

 Recipe Notes